polybar/polybar/README.md

 **Installing using apt-get:**

-> NOTE: `libmpdclient-dev` is located in the `universe` repository, so make sure it's
+> NOTE: `libmpdclient-dev` and `i3-wm` are located in the `universe` repository, so if you want support for the
-> included in the list of sources in `/etc/apt/sources.list`, for example:
+> mpd/i3 modules you need to make sure it's included in the list of sources in `/etc/apt/sources.list`.
+> For example:
 >
 > `deb http://archive.ubuntu.com/ubuntu/ xenial main restricted universe`